hantsy/spring6-sandbox/docs/boot-http-service.md

 </project>
 ```

-To ensure the client module does not start a web server (unlike the server module), configure application.properties
+To ensure the client module does not start a web server (unlike the server module), configure *application.properties*.

 ```properties
 spring.main.web-application-type=none